 What is the HPV vaccine?

-HPV-vaccinated women still need to have a Cervical Screening Test every 5 years.
+Do HPV-vaccinated women still need a Cervical Screening Test?

-While the HPV vaccine is very effective at protecting against the two most common cervical cancer-causing types of HPV, it doesn’t protect against all types of HPV that can lead to cervical cancer.
+While the HPV vaccine is effective at protecting against cervical cancer-causing types of HPV, it doesn’t protect against all types of HPV that can lead to cervical cancer.

 The HPV Vaccine and Cervical Screening Test work together to prevent cervical cancer.